simbioses/cdxuserman/content/050_development/obib.md

 * Transform the JSON messages to CDA Documents;
 * Send the HL7 messages to the CDX WebServices using the **CDX Connector** Java Library;

 As already mentioned, the *source connector* of the **OBIB Services** channel is an HTTP Listener that implements different services.
 These services are implemented by the Destination Set Filter *source connector* that routes the messages for the correct *destination connector* according to the *context path* of the HTTP request.
 Moreover, this channel has a couple of JavaScript *source connectors* to validate the Clinic's credentials and OBIB Connector version.
-Also, this HTTP Listener implements a custom HTTP authentication using the **clinicId** and **password** passed in the HTTP request header.
+Also, this HTTP Listener implements a custom HTTP authentication using the **clinicId** and **password** which are sent in the HTTP request header.

 **OBIB Services** implements the following services using JavaScript Writer *destination connectors*.